PRIS-CV/RTMem/README.md

 # Acknowledgements

-Thanks to [ClusterContrast](https://github.com/alibaba/cluster-contrast-reid)  for the preliminary implementations
+Thanks to [ClusterContrast](https://github.com/alibaba/cluster-contrast-reid) and [SpCL](https://github.com/yxgeee/SpCL) for the opening source